keboola/connection-docs/manipulation/transformations/julia/index.md

 {% endhighlight %}

-Some packages are already installed in the environment (see [full list](https://github.com/keboola/docker-custom-julia/blob/master/install.jl)), these packages do not need to be listed in the transformation.
+Some packages are already installed in the environment (see the [full list](https://github.com/keboola/docker-custom-julia/blob/master/install.jl)); they do not need to be listed in the transformation.

-### CSV format
+### CSV Format
 Tables from Storage are imported to the Julia script from CSV files.
 CSV files can be read by functions from the [CSV package](https://juliadata.github.io/CSV.jl/stable/).
 You can read CSV files either to vectors (numbered columns), or to dictionaries (named columns).
-Your input tables are stored as CSV files in `in/tables/`, and your output tables in `out/tables/`.
+Your input tables are stored as CSV files in `in/tables/` and your output tables in `out/tables/`.

 If you can process the file line-by-line, then the most effective way is to read each line, process it and write it immediately.
 The following two examples show two ways of reading and manipulating a CSV file.

 ## Local Development Tutorial
-To develop and debug Julia transformations, we recommend that you use the [Sandbox](/manipulation/transformations/sandbox/) features which gives you an environemnt very similar to the transformations out of the box.
+To develop and debug Julia transformations, we recommend that you use the [Sandbox](/manipulation/transformations/sandbox/) feature, which gives you an environment very similar to the transformations out of the box.

 If you want to develop the transformation code on your local machine, you can do so by replicating the execution environment.
 To do so, you need to have [Julia installed](https://julialang.org/downloads/), preferably the same version as us.

-To simulate the input and output mapping, all you need to do is create the right directories with the right files.
+All you need to do to simulate the input and output mapping is create the right directories with the right files.
 The following image shows the directory structure:

 {: .image-popup}